sumup-oss/circuit-ui/MIGRATION.md

 +var(--cui-border-radius.circle)
 ```

 The JavaScript `theme` object from `@sumup/design-tokens` has been deprecated.
 Use the 🤖 [`prefer-custom-properties`](https://github.com/sumup-oss/circuit-ui/tree/main/packages/eslint-plugin-circuit-ui/prefer-custom-properties) ESLint rule to flag and automatically rewrite uses of the JS theme to CSS custom properties.

-Note that the `mq`, `breakpoints`, and `grid` theme properties haven't been migrated to CSS custom properties and are considered legacy.
+Note that some theme properties haven't been migrated to CSS custom properties and are considered legacy:

+- `mq` and `breakpoints`: Unfortunately, CSS custom properties aren't supported inside media queries.
+In the future, we might be able to use [CSS environment variables](https://css-tricks.com/css-environment-variables/) but they are a long way off.
+Until then, you can keep using the JS theme properties or hard-code the media queries.
+- `grid`: These properties were only intended to be used by the Grid components.
+Remove any usage of them.

 #### Utility classes